redcode/Z80/README.md

 	2. For writing the _"Z80 Block Flags Test"_. <sup>[27](#r27), [28](#r28)</sup>
 	3. For writing the _"Z80 CCF SCF Outcome Stability"_ test. <sup>[28](#r28)</sup>
 	4. For writing the _"Z80 INT Skip"_ test. <sup>[28](#r28)</sup>
-	5. For his research on the unstable flag behavior of the `ccf/scf` instructions.
+	5. For his research on the unstable behavior of the `ccf/scf` instructions.
 	6. For his invaluable help.
 * **Iborra Debón, Víctor (Eremus)**
 	* For validating tests on real hardware.